Process of Divorce in Nigeria: Steps and Timeline (2026)

 File a Petition in the High Court

-Your lawyer will file the petition at the High Court in the state where either party resides.
+Your lawyer will file the petition, verifying affidavit and other accompanying processes at the High Court of the Federal Capital Territory, Abuja or a state High Court.
 The petition sets out the facts of the marriage, the ground(s) for divorce, and any reliefs being sought, such as custody, maintenance, or settlement of property.
 The marriage certificate must accompany the petition.

 Serve Your Spouse